Unidata/netcdf/NUG/cdl.md

      }
 \endcode

 All CDL statements are terminated by a semicolon.
 Spaces, tabs, and newlines can be used freely for readability.
 Comments may follow the double slash characters '//' on any line.

-A CDL description for a classic model file consists of three optional
-parts: dimensions, variables, and data.
+A CDL description for a classic model file consists of three optional parts: dimensions, variables, and data.
 The variable part may contain variable declarations and attribute assignments.
 For the enhanced model supported by netCDF-4, a CDL description may also include groups, subgroups, and user-defined types.

 A dimension is used to define the shape of one or more of the multidimensional variables described by the CDL description.
 A dimension has a name and a length.
 At most one dimension in a classic CDL description can have the unlimited length, which means a variable using this dimension can grow to any length (like a record number in a file).
 Any number of dimensions can be declared of unlimited length in CDL for an enhanced model file.

 A variable represents a multidimensional array of values of the same type.
 A variable has a name, a data type, and a shape described by its list of dimensions.
 Each variable may also have associated attributes (see below) as well as data values.
 The name, data type, and shape of a variable are specified by its declaration in the variable section of a CDL description.
-A variable may have the same name as a dimension;
-by convention such a variable contains coordinates of the dimension it names.
+A variable may have the same name as a dimension; by convention such a variable contains coordinates of the dimension it names.

 An attribute contains information about a variable or about the whole netCDF dataset or containing group.
 Attributes may be used to specify such properties as units, special values, maximum and minimum valid values, and packing parameters.
 Attribute information is represented by single values or one-dimensional arrays of values.
 For example, “units” might be an attribute represented by a string such as “celsius”.
 An attribute has an associated variable, a name, a data type, a length, and a value.
 In contrast to variables that are intended for data, attributes are intended for ancillary data or metadata (data about data).

 In CDL, an attribute is designated by a data type, a variable, and an attribute name.
 The variable and the attribute name are separated by a colon (':').
 If present, the data type precedes the variable name.
 It is possible to assign global attributes to the netCDF dataset as a whole by omitting the variable name and beginning the attribute name with a colon (':').
 The data type of an attribute in CDL, if not explicitly specified, is derived from the type of the value assigned to it, with one exception.
 If the value is a string, then the inferred type is char, not string.
 If it is desired to have a string typed attribute, this must be stated explicitly.

 The length of an attribute is the number of data values or the number of characters in the character string assigned to it if the type is char.
 Multiple values are assigned to non-character attributes by separating the values with commas (',').
 All values assigned to an attribute must be of the same type.
 In the netCDF-4 enhanced model, attributes may be declared to be of user-defined type, like variables.

 In CDL, just as for netCDF, the names of dimensions, variables and attributes (and, in netCDF-4 files, groups, user-defined types, compound member names, and enumeration symbols) consist of arbitrary sequences of alphanumeric characters, underscore '_', period '.', plus '+', hyphen '-', or at sign '@', but beginning with a letter or underscore.
 However names commencing with underscore are reserved for system use.
 Case is significant in netCDF names.
 A zero-length name is not allowed.
 Some widely used conventions restrict names to only alphanumeric characters or underscores.
 Names that have trailing space characters are also not permitted.

-Beginning with versions 3.6.3 and 4.0, names may also include UTF-8 encoded Unicode characters as well as other special characters, except for the character '/', which may not appear in a name (because it is reserved for path names of nested groups).
+Beginning with versions `3.6.3` and `4.0`, names may also include UTF-8 encoded Unicode characters as well as other special characters, exceptfor the character '/', which may not appear in a name (because it is reserved for path names of nested groups).
 In CDL, most special characters are escaped with a backslash '\' character, but that character is not actually part of the netCDF name.
 The special characters that do not need to be escaped in CDL names are underscore '_', period '.', plus '+', hyphen '-', or at sign '@'.
-For the formal specification of CDL name syntax See Format.
+For the formal specification of CDL name syntax See \ref{Format}.
 Note that by using special characters in names, you may make your data not compliant with conventions that have more stringent requirements on valid names for netCDF components, for example the CF Conventions.

 The names for the primitive data types are reserved words in CDL, so names of variables, dimensions, and attributes must not be primitive type names.

 The optional data section of a CDL description is where netCDF variables may be initialized.
-The syntax of an initialization is
+The syntax of an initialization is simple:
-simple:

 \code
      variable = value_1, value_2, ...;